• Hello

 Figure 1 - Manage here the assemblies that should be obfuscated.

 • Obfuscate Assembly-CSharp: Obfuscate the default Unity assembly Assembly-CSharp.dll.
-Contains code that was not added to a sub-assembly through an Assembly Definition File.
+It contains code that was not added to a sub-assembly through an Assembly Definition File.

 • Obfuscate Assembly-CSharp-firstpass: Obfuscate the default Unity plugins assembly Assembly-CSharp-firstpass.dll.
-Contains code that was not added to a sub assembly through an Assembly Definition File and can be found inside a Plugins directory.
+It contains code that was not added to a sub-assembly through an Assembly Definition File and lives inside a Plugins directory.

-• Obfuscate Assembly Definition File in 'Assets': Obfuscate the code in sub-assemblies defined through Assembly Definition Files that can be found inside the [Root]/Assets directory and sub-directories.
+• Obfuscate Assembly Definition File in 'Assets': Obfuscate the code in sub-assemblies defined through Assembly Definition Files located in the [Root]/Assets directory and its sub-directories.

-• Obfuscate Assembly Definition File in 'Packages': Obfuscate the code in sub-assemblies defined through Assembly Definition Files that can be found inside the [Root]/Packages directory and sub-directories.
+• Obfuscate Assembly Definition File in 'Packages': Obfuscate the code in sub-assemblies defined through Assembly Definition Files located in the [Root]/Packages directory and its sub-directories.

-• Obfuscate external assemblies: If you only want to obfuscate specific assemblies or additionally third party assemblies, add those here.
+• Obfuscate external assemblies: If you only want to obfuscate specific assemblies, or also include third-party assemblies, add them here.

 Namespace - Settings

-Manage here the obfuscation of namespaces and their classes.
+Manage the obfuscation of namespaces and their classes.

 Figure 2 - Manage here the obfuscation of namespaces and their classes.

 • Obfuscate Namespaces: Obfuscate the namespaces of classes.
-This option is required to be enabled to obfuscate MonoBehaviours.
+This option must be enabled to obfuscate MonoBehaviours.

-• Skip following Namespaces: Add here namespaces you wish to ignore from obfuscation.
-This will skip all classes and their members from obfuscation inside these namespaces.
-The entered namespaces are considered as prefixes, so entering for example GoogleSdk will also skip GoogleSdk.Lib.
+• Skip following Namespaces: Add namespaces you want to exclude from obfuscation.
+All classes and members inside these namespaces will be skipped.
+Entries are treated as prefixes, so entering GoogleSdk will also skip GoogleSdk.Lib.

-• Vice Versa Namespaces Skipping: Reverses the namespace ignoring.
-When enabled, only classes and their members inside those namespaces will be obfuscated.
+• Vice Versa Namespaces Skipping: Reverses the namespace skipping.
+When enabled, only classes and their members inside the listed namespaces will be obfuscated.

 Class - Settings